rajveerb/lotus/code/cpp_test/README.md

 - cude 11.8

 The **setup.sh** file inside **main_cpp_code** runs both the libtorch and opencv setup scripts and hence you can run that directly.
 Running the scripts multiple times is allowed and hence will not leave the system in a broken state.

+I'll clean the directory in the next couple of days and add comments in appropriate locations